-- 1. The Council and its advisory bodies [Ecosystem Advisory Subpanel (EAS), Scientific and Statistical Committee (SSC), and any applicable FMP-specific advisory bodies] should review EFP proposals prior to issuance; the advisory bodies may provide comment on methodology and relevance to management data needs and make recommendations to the Council accordingly.
+- 1. The Council and its advisory bodies [HMS Management Team (HMSMT), HMS Advisory Subpanel (HMSAS) and Scientific and Statistical Committee (SSC)] should review EFP proposals prior to issuance; the advisory bodies may provide comment on methodology and relevance to management data needs and make recommendations to the Council accordingly.
 The public may also comment on EFP proposals. - 2.
-Completed applications for EFPs from individuals or non-government agencies for Council consideration must be received by the Council for review at least two weeks prior to the November Council meeting. - 3.
-Applications for EFPs from Federal or state agencies must meet the briefing book deadline for the November Council meeting.
+Completed applications for EFPs from individuals or non-government agencies for Council consideration must be received by the Council for review, at least two weeks prior to the June Council meeting. - 3.
+Applications for EFPs from federal or state agencies must meet the briefing book deadline for the June Council meeting.